nateranda/archbox/README.md

     make
     make install

-Make the GNOME terminal transparent with:
+If you want to, make the GNOME terminal transparent with:

     paru -S gnome-terminal-transparency